Donna Summer: 1974–1976: Initial success

 The song became Summer's first entry into the Billboard Hot 100 and peaked at number two on the chart in February 1976 and became her first gold-certified single.
 The album would also be certified gold for selling over a million copies alone in the US.
 The song generated controversy due to Summer's moans and groans, which emulated lovemaking, and some American stations, like those in Europe with the initial release, refused to play it.
-Despite this, "Love to Love You Baby" found chart success in several European countries, and made the Top 5 in the United Kingdom despite the BBC ban.
+Despite this, "Love to Love You Baby" found chart success in several European countries, and made the Top 5 in the United Kingdom despite the song being banned in the BBC.
 Almost immediately afterwards, Casablanca ordered a series of albums to follow its success.
-In 1976, Summer issued two more albums — A Love Trilogy and Four Seasons of Love — which, despite it charting lower than Love to Love You Baby, would also be certified gold in the United States.
-Summer's immediate single follow-ups after "Love to Love You Baby" — a cover of Barry Manilow's "Could It Be Magic", "Try Me, I Know We Can Make It", "Spring Affair" and "Winter Melody", the latter being her first ballad, recorded under the soul style and her first US release where she was belting, rather than singing in soprano — failed to reach the top 40 of the Billboard Hot 100.
+In 1976, Summer issued two more albums—A Love Trilogy and Four Seasons of Love—which, despite it charting lower than Love to Love You Baby, would also be certified gold in the United States.
+Summer's immediate single follow-ups after "Love to Love You Baby"—a cover of Barry Manilow's "Could It Be Magic", "Try Me, I Know We Can Make It", "Spring Affair" and "Winter Melody", the latter being her first ballad, recorded under the soul style and her first US release where she was belting, rather than singing in soprano—failed to reach the top 40 of the Billboard Hot 100.
 During this era, Summer appeared on the dance shows, American Bandstand and Soul Train.